mykelalvis/FATESRD/fate-srd.com/odds-and-ends/Dungeons of Fate.md

 ## Designed for the Lazy Dungeon Master

 The GM never rolls the dice in Dungeons of Fate.
-Players always roll to Attack, Defend, Overcome, or [[create advantage]] against the level of the challenge whether that challenge is a monster, a trap, or a situation.
+Players always roll to Attack, Defend, Overcome, or [[Create Advantage]] against the level of the challenge whether that challenge is a monster, a trap, or a situation.